The application process

 All allocations of postgraduate accommodation will be made by the Accommodation Office.
 Priority will be given to postgraduates who have special housing needs for reasons of ill-health or disability.

-We try to place students in their first choice residence.
-Students with special requirements because of health problems or disabilities are allocated first. .
+We try to place students in one of their five preferred residences and room type.
+Students with special requirements because of health problems or disabilities are allocated first.
 Your preferences will be used as a guide and cannot be guaranteed.
-If your preferred residence is full we will try to offer you a similar alternative.

 We consider all information given on the application form including the stated room preference and any additional information provided.
 The Accommodation Office allocates spaces fairly and without bias.
 Our aim is to create a balanced and diverse community.
 When allocating rooms in flats and residences we consider the following areas:

 - gender balance,